Dioflav is a venotropic and a vascular protector. It is used for:

 Swallow the tablet with some liquid.

-Like all medicines, this medicine can cause undesirable effects, although not everybody has them.
-The undesirable effects reported with diosmin + hesperidin include:
+Like all medicines, this medicine can cause undesirable effects, although not everybody gets them.

 Website: http://www.infarmed.pt/web/infarmed/submissaoram (preferably)